Mahmouuuddd/Hand-Gesture-Classification-Using-MediaPipe-Landmarks-from-the-HaGRID-Dataset/README.md

 > 🔬 This section applies to the [`research`](../../tree/research) branch.

 All training runs are tracked using **MLflow**, allowing full comparison of every model across all metrics in a visual dashboard.
+Screenshots of the MLflow UI are available in the [`MLflow Screenshots`](./MLflow%20Screenshots) folder.

 ### Switch to the research branch